CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 #### Arrow Functions for shorter syntax

-Because a React component is just a function, we can also use the arrow function syntax:
+Because a React component is a function, we can also use the arrow function syntax:

 ```js
 const HelloWorld = () => {